xvitaly/ecasbot/docs/schema-documentation.md

  * `restlangs` - the list of restricted languages.
 The bot will score users using them in their clients;
  * `hidejoins` - enable or disable removing of join messages;
  * `language` - the default language for the logs and the internal messages;
- * `rotatelogs` - use an internal log rotate function (useful for configurations without logrotate.d; always enabled on all non-POSIX systems);
+ * `rotatelogs` - use an internal log rotate function (useful for configurations without logrotate.d; recommended for all non-POSIX systems);
  * `duplicatelogs` - allow to duplicate logs to stdout channel when logging to files is enabled.

 # Schema changes